CarInsurance.com Insights

 Based on our research, the table below shows the states where average annual car insurance rates are the most expensive:

-Washington, D.C.$3,394
+Washington, D.C.$3,465

-New York$2,898
+New Jersey$3,122

-States with cheapest car insurance rates
+States with the cheapest car insurance rates

 “States that have the lowest overall car insurance premiums on average may have lower populations, which result in fewer car accidents and less money paid out by insurance companies, resulting in cheaper insurance premiums,” says Lauren McKenzie, an insurance broker at A Plus Insurance in Liberty, South Carolina.